blessed45/running-notes/Mounting-Attached-EBS-README.md

            sudo mount /dev/xvdf /data

-If the volume has partition, use the following command and specify the partition anme to mount a partition.
+If the volume has partition, use the following command and specify the partition name to mount a partition.

             sudo mount /dev/xvdf1 /data